Raising Clarrie Hall Dam

 Through Council’s water-efficiency initiatives, the average Tweed resident has in recent decades reduced their demand for water by more than 20%.
 This has allowed Council to service our growing population without increasing the amount of water we draw from the Tweed River.

 Currently, Council can meet the demand for water until about 2028.
-To service the needs of the community after 2028, Council has resolved to undertake the planning and land acquisitions for the proposed raising of Clarrie Hall Dam.
+To service the needs of the community after 2028, Council chose to raise Clarrie Hall Dam to increase its storage capacity, and proceed with planning approval and land acquisitions for the project.

-Raising the dam wall will almost treble the dam’s capacity and double its footprint, securing our water supply until at least 2065.
+Raising the dam wall will almost triple the dam’s capacity and double its footprint, securing our water supply until at least 2065.

 Climate change